Red-Planet-MU/aresmush/plugins/tdsskills/help/en/fs3.md

 > **Tip:** See the [Conflict](https://aresmush.com/fs3/fs3-3/conflict.html) section of the player's guide for details about when and how to use ability rolls to resolve conflicts.

-The basic roll mechanic in FS3 is to roll a number of dice equal to Attribute + Ability, and count successes.
+The basic roll mechanic in TDS is to roll a number of dice equal to Attribute + Ability, and count successes.
 One success is enough to accomplish the task at hand; more successes mean you do better than expected.

-    <FS3> Hannah rolls Firearms: Good Success (7 7 7 4)
+    <TDS> Hannah rolls Firearms: Good Success (10 10 10 4)

 You can also do opposed rolls, which basically just compare the number of successes from each side and figure out who won and by how much.

-    <FS3> Flare rolls Firearms (8 4 3 2 1) vs Ivan's Firearms (8 7 6 6 6 5 5 2 1 1)
+    <TDS> Flare rolls Firearms (9 4 3 2 1) vs Ivan's Firearms (10 10 9 9 9 5 5 2 1 1)
-    <FS3>          Crushing Victory for Ivan.
+    <TDS>          Crushing Victory for Ivan.

 When rolling an ability, the system will assume you want to use the default linked attribute.
 You can also specify which attribute to use, or roll _just_ an attribute (this is used when "defaulting" to a skill you don't have, and assumes an Everyman level):